-We are committed to supporting decision-makers with timely data and evidence to help them respond to the COVID-19 pandemic.
+We are experienced in supporting decision-makers with timely data and evidence to help them respond to the COVID-19 pandemic.

-Laterite conducted two large-scale, high-frequency phone surveys with the goal of assessing the impacts of the ongoing COVID-19 pandemic on Ethiopian households and businesses.
+In collaboration with the World Bank, Laterite conducted two large-scale, high-frequency phone surveys with the goal of assessing the impacts of the ongoing COVID-19 pandemic on Ethiopian households and businesses.
 The two surveys reached 3,300 families, including refugee households, and 800 firms in Amharic-speaking regions of Ethiopia.
-Laterite managed the entire data collection campaign, from recruiting especially-trained enumerators, to daily quality monitoring, to data cleaning and analysis.
+Laterite managed the entire data collection campaign, from recruiting specially trained enumerators, to daily quality monitoring, to data cleaning and analysis.

-Laterite implemented a large-scale phone survey for the GAGE program, designed to understand the knowledge, attitudes, and behavioral of adolescents during the COVID-19 pandemic, as well as their primary female caregivers.
+Laterite implemented a large-scale phone survey for the Gender and Adolescence: Global Evidence (GAGE) program, designed to understand the knowledge, attitudes, and behavioral of adolescents during the COVID-19 pandemic, as well as their primary female caregivers.
 The survey looks into disruptions in education, training or work, constraints to mobility and agency, as well as self-reported health, coping mechanisms and psychosocial well-being.

 Laterite worked with Promundo and RWAMREC on a phone survey to assess how Rwanda’s lockdown affected low-income couples’ relationships and family dynamics.
 The study documents how the pandemic influences relationship dynamics, conflict, and the distribution of care-work.
 The phone survey reached 500 women and 500 men who had previously participated in the randomized controlled trial of the Bandebereho fathers/couples intervention.
 Analysis from this rapid survey will provide insights to inform gender-responsive pandemic control measures and policies.

 Laterite is following the advice of public health authorities in the countries where we work.
 We are monitoring the situation closely and have developed dedicated safety protocols for fieldwork during the pandemic.